 Check the costs, policies and practices for each payment gateway to see if they meet your business needs

 Make sure the payment gateway you choose supports your business type.

-Merchants on Shopify can use third-party apps for logistics support and order fulfillments.
+Merchants on Shopifycan use third-party apps for logistics support and order fulfillment.
 For merchants that may be familiar with Amazon, Shopify does not directly offer a storage and fulfillment services such as Fulfillment by Amazon.
-Instead, merchants can choose from the platform’s rich APIs and third party apps and integrations for their shipping and logistics needs.
-We encourage you to visit the Shopify app store to look for tools that can help you save time on managing order fulfillment.
+Instead, merchants can choose from the platform’s rich APIs and third-party apps and integrations for their shipping and logistics needs.
+We encourage you to visit the Shopify App Store to look for tools that can help you save time on managing order fulfillment.
 As your business scales, you can also consider building custom integrations to suit your order management needs.

 How quickly do you anticipate yourself scaling?
 If your business is just starting out and you’re anticipating only a few orders, you can manually manage order fulfillment and update order statuses through your Shopify admin console.